cdapio/cdap/docs/developer-guide/source/rest.rst

 .. rst2pdf: PageBreak

-Setting Time-To-Live Property for a Stream
+Setting Time-To-Live Property of a Stream
 ------------------------------------------
 The Time-To-Live (TTL) property governs how long an event is valid for consumption since it was written to the Stream.